containrrr/shepherd/README.md

 A Docker swarm service for automatically updating your services whenever their base image is refreshed.

+## Looking for a new maintainer

+Personally, I (@djmaze) haven't been using shepherd for a long time now.
+(I am pursueing a different, infrastructure-as-code based approach which I might blog about in the near future.)

+That's a bad precondition for maintaining a project.
+So if there is anyone who is still actively using it (and preferably already demonstrated their ability to contribute to this project), please step up and contact me.
+See [issue #96](https://github.com/djmaze/shepherd/issues/96).

 ## Usage

     docker service create --name shepherd \